 Unfortunately, I’ve never been to Bali yet.
 Yep, I have yet to appreciate this most famous tourist destination, this Island of the Gods.
 If you’re going there solo — and I will go there soon, too — here are some Bali solo travel tips written by fellow travel blogger Joshua Berida of The Wandering Juan.

 There is a thriving party scene there, mixed with a unique culture and the typical backdrop of pristine beaches and natural wonders.
-There are a lot of good restaurants in Bali to choose from, too.
 This is indeed the place to go if you’re looking for a little bit of everything in a tropical island.

 Bali Solo Travel Tips: Arriving in Denpasar